 So many breakfast recipes use nut butter or nuts for a topping, but these breakfast recipes are all nut free with dairy free options.
 They are perfect for meal prep as well!

-- Collagen Protein Smoothie Packs (replace peanut butter in energy smoothie pack with sunflower seed butter or tahini)
+Made using a variety of fruit, greens, collagen protein, and other nutrient-rich ingredients.
+Replace peanut butter in energy smoothie pack with sunflower seed butter or tahini.

-Main Dish (Lunch and Dinner) Recipes for Multiple Food Allergies
+Lunch and Dinner Recipes for Multiple Food Allergies

 When creating lunch and dinner recipes in a meal plan for nut and dairy allergies, things can get delicious quickly and easily!
 All these meals can make for a filling lunch, light dinner, or both!